The Primeval Prophecy

 “Behold, I bring you good tidings of great joy which will be to all people.
 For there is born to you this day in the city of David a Savior, who is Christ the Lord” (Lk.
 2).

 The Christmas season celebrates that our promised Savior came!
-Today, take time to offer praise and thanks that the primeval prophecy was fulfilled and that Satan’s demise is assured by the very Creator of heaven and earth.
+Take time to offer praise and thanks that the primeval prophecy was fulfilled and that Satan’s demise is assured by the very Creator of heaven and earth.
+Then, spread the Good News!

 1) Adam and Eve and the Snake in Kibutz Eilon, Israel.
 (Photo credit: By Avishai Teicher/Wikimedia/Public domain/Enhancements, MKM Portfolios)